zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-appblades.md

     }
     ```

-The source location for the contents of the IFrame is passed to the container using the **source** property in the **FxBlade.Options** (second parameter in the code snippet above).
+**NOTE**: The source location for the contents of the IFrame is sent to the container by using the `source` property.

-#### Using the Ibiza command bar in your AppBlade
+### The Ibiza command bar

-You can use the Ibiza command bar in your AppBlade and leverage the framework support while getting some consistency in the experience.
-In this case, you need to add a **CommandBar** to your PDL and configure it in your **ViewModel**.
-This is **optional**.
+The Ibiza command bar can optionally be used in an AppBlade to leverage  Framework support and making Azure navigation a more consistent  experience.
+To use a command bar, add it to the PDL file for the extension PDL and configure it in the AppBlade ViewModel, as in the following example.

-Using the CommandBar is the same than in any other existing scenarios.
-The code snippet below shows an example of setting a CommandBar in your AppBlade view-model.

 {"gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Client/V1/Blades/AppBlade/ViewModels/AppBladeViewModel.ts", "section": "appBlade#commandBar"}

 {"gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Client/V1/Blades/AppBlade/ViewModels/AppBladeViewModel.ts", "section": "appBlade#commandBarButton"}

-#### Exchanging messages between your IFrame and the Ibiza Fx
+### Exchanging messages between the IFrame and Ibiza Fx

-The AppBlade ViewModel is hosted in the same hidden IFrame where your extension is loaded.
-The contents of the AppBlade are hosted in another IFrame that is visible in the screen.
+The AppBlade ViewModel is hosted in the same hidden IFrame in which the extension is loaded.
+The contents of the AppBlade are hosted in another IFrame that is visible on the screen.

-Both IFrames (your UI and your Ibiza extension) can communicate via **postMessage**.
+The UI IFrame and the Ibiza extension IFrame can communicate via the **postMessage** method.

-The following sections demonstrate how to exchange messages between both IFrames
+The following sections demonstrate how to exchange messages between the two IFrames.

-#### Sending and Receiving messages from Ibiza
+*  Sending and Receiving messages from the Ibiza extension IFrame

-##### Listen to a message
+    * Listen to a message

         You can listen to messages using the **on** method in the **AppBlade** view-model.

-The code snippet below demonstrates how to listen to a message from your IFrame in your Ibiza extension view-model.
+        The following code snippet demonstrates how to listen to a message from the UI IFrame in the Ibiza extension ViewModel.

         {"gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Client/V1/Blades/AppBlade/ViewModels/AppBladeViewModel.ts", "section": "appBlade#listenForMessageFromIFrame"}

-#### Post a message
+   *  Post a message

-You can post messages to you IFrame using the **postMessage** method in the **AppBlade** view-model.
+        The extension can post messages to the UI IFrame by using the **postMessage** method in the AppBlade ViewModel.

-The code snippet below demonstrates how to send a message from your Ibiza extension view-model to your IFrame.
+        The following code snippet demonstrates how to send a message from the Ibiza extension ViewModel to the IFrame ViewModel.

         {"gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Client/V1/Blades/AppBlade/ViewModels/AppBladeViewModel.ts", "section": "appBlade#postMessageToIFrame"}

-#### Post theming information

-When using a template blade, you are responsible for implementing theming in your IFrame.
-The code snippet below demonstrates how to pass the current selected theme by the user to your IFrame using **postMessage** (which is the same technique used in the section above).

-{"gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Client/V1/Blades/AppBlade/ViewModels/AppBladeViewModel.ts", "section": "appBlade#postThemingInfo"}

-#### Sending and Receiving messages from your IFrame
+* Sending and Receiving messages from the UI IFrame

-##### Listen to a message
+    * Listen to a message

-You can listen to incoming messages by adding an event listener to your window, as shown in the snippet below:
+        The extension can listen for incoming messages by adding an event listener to the application window, as shown in the following code.

         {"gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Content/SamplesExtension/appBladeSampleIFrame.html", "section": "appBlade#listenMessageFromPortal"}

-Then, provide a handler for the incoming message.
-In the example below, the **receiveMessage** method handles three different incoming message types (including reacting to theming changes in the portal)
+        The extension should also provide a handler for the incoming message.
+In the following example below, the **receiveMessage** method handles three different incoming message types, and reacts to theming changes in the Portal.

         {"gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Content/SamplesExtension/appBladeSampleIFrame.html", "section": "appBlade#listenMessageFromPortalHandler"}

-##### Post a message
+    *  Post a message

         You can post messages back to the portal using **postMessage**.
 There is a required message that your IFrame needs to send back to the portal to indicate that it is ready to receive messages.

         The code snippet below shows how to post that first required message and also how to send another additional message.

         {"gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Content/SamplesExtension/appBladeSampleIFrame.html", "section": "appBlade#postMessageToPortal"}

+### Post theming information

+When using a template blade, extension developers can implement themes.
+Typically, the user selects a theme, which in turn is sent to the UI IFrame.
+The following code snippet demonstrates how to pass the selected theme to the UI IFrame using the **postMessage** method,  as specified in the section named [Exchanging messages between the IFrame and Ibiza Fx](#exchanging-messages-between-the-iframe-and-ibiza-fx).

+{"gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Client/V1/Blades/AppBlade/ViewModels/AppBladeViewModel.ts", "section": "appBlade#postThemingInfo"}